WebAssembly/exception-handling/proposals/exception-handling/Exceptions.md

 The *sig* fields of `block`, `if`, and `try` operators are block signatures which describe their use of the operand stack.

-Note that the textual `catch_all` instruction is implemented using the `else` operator.
-Since the `else` operator is always unambiguous in the binary format, there is no need to tie up a separate opcode for the `catch_all` instruction.